-Projected Future Compensation Expense1
+Projected Future Compensation Expense

 \$ in millions

 Estimated to be recognized in:

-2023 \$ 478
+2024 \$ 534

-2024 292
+2025 337

-Thereafter 710
+Thereafter 859

-Total \$ 1,480
+Total \$ 1,730

-Amounts relate to performance years 2022 and prior, and do not include assumptions regarding forfeitures or assumptions about future market conditions with respect to referenced investments.
+Amounts relate to performance years 2023 and prior, and do not include assumptions regarding forfeitures or assumptions about future market conditions with respect to referenced investments.

-The previous table sets forth an estimate of compensation expense associated with the Projected Future Compensation Obligation.
-Our projected future compensation obligation and expense for deferred cash-based compensation for performance years 2022 and prior are forward-looking statements subject to uncertainty.
+The previous table sets forth an estimate of compensation expense associated with the projected future compensation obligation.
+Our projected future compensation obligation and expense for DCP for performance years 2023 and prior are forward-looking statements subject to uncertainty.
 Actual results may be materially affected by various factors, including, among other things: the performance of each participant's referenced investments; changes in market conditions; participants' allocation of their deferred awards; and participant cancellations or accelerations.
 See "Forward-Looking Statements" and "Risk Factors" for additional information.

-For further information on the Firm's deferred stock-based plans and carried interest compensation, which are excluded from the previous tables, see Notes 2 and 20 to the financial statements.
+For further information on the Firm's deferred stock-based plans and carried interest compensation, which are excluded from the previous tables, see Notes 2 and 19 to the financial statements.